SLENDERX900/Pinterest-Factory/README.md

 ## Troubleshooting

-### Ollama Connection Issues
+### AI Generation Issues
-- Ensure Ollama is running: `ollama serve`
+- Verify your `GROQ_API_KEY` is set correctly in `.env`
-- Check model availability: `ollama list`
+- Check that you have credits at https://console.groq.com/keys
-- Verify host configuration in `.env`
+- The app uses `llama-3.1-8b-instant` model by default

 ### Notion Sync Problems
 - Verify integration token is valid